Website Accounts & Access

 Functionality & Features

 Yes, you can embed videos and slideshows from sites like YouTube, Vimeo, Flickr etc. in your pages.
-WordPress makes it easy – just copy the link to the video or slideshow and paste into the page editor.
+WordPress makes it easy – just copy the link to the video or slideshow and paste it into the page.
 WordPress will display the media player automatically, no embed code needed!

-If you choose to use the embed code provided by the external site instead, you’ll need paste the embed code into a HTML block.
+If you choose to use the embed code provided by the external site instead, you’ll need paste the embed code into an HTML block.
 You may need to adjust the width to fit within the page’s content area.